 Trust me, they are scared to be falling into depression again.
 For you to sound annoyed does not help.

 5. Are you reading your Bible enough?
 Are you praying enough?

-So while healing is not based on our performance of Bible reading and prayer, these things can bring comfort.
+So, while healing is not based on our performance of Bible reading and prayer, these things can bring comfort.
 I would suggest saying something like this instead, I know you are trusting God, and I will pray that He brings you a peace that only He can bring.
-And, if you are interested, here are a few Bible verses that I just thought might encourage your spirit a little today.TheHopeLine® has put together this list of Bible verses for you to share.
+And, if you're interested, I can share some Bible verses to read when feeling hopeless.
+TheHopeLine has put together this list of Bible verses for you to share.

-So know you know what NOT to say, but what can you do for someone struggling with depression?
+So now you know what NOT to say, but what can you do for someone struggling with depression?

 Let them know that: